Do I Have High Functioning Depression? Published: February 02 2017

 Why is high functioning depression unique?

 Depressive disorders are associated with feeling “blue” and a lack of motivation.
 This can impact lives in many different ways.
-Sometimes, it can mean that it takes extra effort to complete the tasks of daily living, including preparing and eating healthy meals, maintaining a cleanly household, maintaining personal hygiene or completing logistical tasks, like paying the bills.
+Sometimes, it can mean that it takes extra effort to complete the tasks of daily living, including preparing and eating healthy meals, maintaining a clean household, maintaining personal hygiene or completing logistical tasks, like paying the bills.
 For certain individuals, these tasks are consistently passed over.
 When these tasks are not being completed on a regular basis, it may become apparent to others, who can, in turn, express concern and offer support.

 On the other hand, it is possible that individuals experiencing high functioning depression may not shirk their responsibilities, despite the fact that their chores may seem like a heavy burden.
 They push themselves to complete the daily tasks of living while facing other, often devastating, symptoms of depression.
 This is referred to as “high functioning depression”.
 Individuals grappling with the disorder experience symptoms of depression, but continue to lead productive lives.